Yasmin Yusuff

-Yang Hormat Dato’ Yasmin Yusuff (born 1955), better known by her stage name Yasmin Yusuff, is a former beauty queen, veteran actress and singer in Malaysia.
+Yang Hormat Dato' Yasmin Yusuff, DIMP (born 1955), is a former beauty queen, veteran actress and singer in Malaysia.
 Yasmin is one of the few well-known Malay pageant contestants who won the Miss Universe Malaysia title back in 1978, she competed in Miss Universe 1978.

 Career

 Yasmin is a Malay song singer and senior radio presenter.
 She has released two albums, Yasmin (1979) and Harapan (1981), and acted in TV dramas and movies.
 Among her films are Mekanik, Selubung, Ringgit Kassorga, Gol dan Gincu, Susuk, Hooperz and Pisau Cukur.
 She has been involved in producing Cuci the Musical 1 and 2, and Lat Kampung Boy the Musical.
 She has also been the owner of a casting agency since 1986.

 Due to her mellifluous voice, she was roped in to do voice-overs for countless radio and TV advertisements.
 She was a part-time announcer for Radio 4 for 13 years till 1999, before joining Rediffusion and Encorp.
 Yusoff is also an award-winning DJ who was voted Most Popular Radio DJ in 1997 by a Malay Mail reader poll.
 That same year, she won the Malaysian Music Academy (AIM) award in recognition of her contributions to radio – the first and only time the award has been given out.

 She represented Malaysia at the Miss Universe 1978 competition in Acapulco, Mexico, where she won second runner-up for Best National Costume.